ActivitySpaceLab/wellbeing-mapper-app/docs/DEVELOPER_GUIDE.md

 Wellbeing Mapper is a privacy-focused Flutter mobile application that enables users to map their mental wellbeing in environmental & climate context.
 As part of the Planet4Health project case study, the app facilitates research into how environmental and climate factors impact psychological health by allowing users to correlate location data with mental wellbeing indicators.

+The app now supports **multi-site research participation** with end-to-end encryption for secure data transmission to research servers in Barcelona, Spain and Gauteng, South Africa.

 ### Planet4Health Integration

 This application supports the Planet4Health research initiative "[Mental wellbeing in environmental & climate context](https://planet4health.eu/mental-wellbeing-in-environmental-climate-context/)", which addresses the growing recognition that environmental and climate changes contribute to mental health challenges including climate-related psychological distress.